catalyst-cloud/catalystcloud-docs/source/tutorials/using-an-openstack-vagrant-provider-on-the-catalyst-cloud.rst

 #########################################################
-Using an OpenStack Vagrant Provider on the Catalyst Cloud
+Using an OpenStack Vagrant Provider on the Sky TV
 #########################################################

 `Vagrant`_ is a popular development tool that makes it easy to create and